 This letter was received with an immense and roaring welcome in the Spanish medical social media where thousands of doctors were pleased to see a colleague making our general situation visible to society (many people still think that doctors have great salaries and fantastic jobs), there over 80.000 visits to Medicoacuadros, many thousand of tweets and so on.
 The Spanish General Medical council (OMC) were also enthusiastic about it and helped to spread its popularity.

-Unfortunately some of my former colleagues at the local A&E department took it personally and felt offended about it and they made a complain to the local medical council (Spain has a general medical council but also 51 independent local councils that are fully autonomous).
+Unfortunately some of my former colleagues at the local A&E department (led by their head of department) took it personally and felt offended about it and they made a complain to the local medical council (Spain has a general medical council but also 51 independent local councils that are fully autonomous).
 The council looked into it and decided five months later to take disciplinary action against me following a review by the local deontology committee.
 Apparently they found that I could be guilty of missing the adequate attitude of brotherhood and fraternity towards my former colleagues.